davegarvey/tyk-pro-docker-demo-extended/README.md

 chmod +x bootstrap.sh
 ```

-Now you can run the file, passing the admin user's `Tyk Dashboard API Access Credentials` and `Organisation ID` as arguments:
+Now you can run the file, which will output the admin user's `Tyk Dashboard API Access Credentials` and `Organisation ID` as a result:

 ```
 ./bootstrap.sh